acampove/rx_run3/README.md

         yscale     : 'linear'
         labels     : ['x', 'Entries']
-        title      : 'some title can be added for different variable plots' y :
+        title      : 'some title can be added for different variable plots' name       : 'plot_of_x' # This will ensure that one gets plot_of_x.png as a result, if missing x.png would be saved y :
         binning    : [-5.0, 8.0, 40]
         yscale     : 'linear'